Escort Booking advice

 2) Multiple active ads in different cities? – check the dates.

-4) Google search their images and results are famous models , influencers or multiple different social media accounts.
+4) Google search their images and results are famous models, influencers or multiple different social media accounts.

 6) Their promo video is somebody else.

-7) The pics look odd – look carefully at the hands (fingers), hair (airbrushed), skin (plastic), no marks/scars, no tattoos?
-AI pics are everywhere and fool most people.
+9) The pics look odd – look carefully at the hands (fingers), hair (airbrushed), skin (plastic), no marks/scars, no tattoos?

 When contacting an escort, it is a good idea to provide some information about you.